ECJ rules on sending a tax return to the wrong address

 The main points of the judgment are:

-Assessment of damagesThe criteria provided for the setting of fines under Article 83 GDPR are not applicable to the assessment of damages under Article 82.
+3. Assessment of damagesThe rules applicable to the setting of fines pursuant to Article 83 GDPR criteria are not applicable to the assessment of damages under Article 82.
 The claim for damages is not intended to fulfill a deterrent function, but merely to provide full and effective compensation for the actual damage suffered.

 The ECJ ruling emphasizes the need for data protection violations to cause demonstrable damage in order to lead to claims for damages.
-A mere breach of the GDPR is not sufficient.
+A mere Infringement against the GDPR is not enough.